abhimanyuZ/JS_WhatsUp/README.md

-The repo contains few lines of code in JS which allows users to handle WhatsApp Web using JavaScript.
+The repo contains few lines of code in JS which allows users to automate certain WhatsApp(WhatsApp Web) functionalities using JavaScript.

 Tweak it and have fun :)